swch/strivve-docs/src/pages/resources/progress-messages/index.md

   "message": "1234"
 }
 ```
-This method is not recommended for new credentials since the account needs to be updated regardless.
+This method is not recommended since this can all be accmplished using the account and job endpoints.

 All the SDKs provide simple interfaces for ensuring the correct data is returned in the response.
 There are also sample tests that walk through how to attach envelope_ids in responses.